computational-cell-analytics/peft-sam/experiments/README.md

 # Parameter Efficient Finetuning Methods of Segment Anything for Microscopy.

-Insights on Memory Engagement:
-- `vit_b`
-    - freeze_encoder: ~33.89 GB
-    - QLoRA: ~48.54 GB
-    - LoRA: ~48.62 GB
-    - FFT: ~49.56 GB

-- `vit_h`
-    - freeze_encoder: ~36.05 GB
-    - QLoRA: ~ 65.68 GB
-    - LoRA: ~ 67.14 GB
-    - FFT: ~72.34 GB

 ## Contents

-- param_search: This includes systematic hyperparameter tuning for LoRA, AdaptFormer, and FACT to optimize performance.
+- `param_search`: This includes systematic hyperparameter tuning for LoRA, AdaptFormer, and FACT to optimize performance.
-- peft_multi_datasets: The core set of experiments that benchmark all PEFT methods on microscopy and medical datasets.
+- `peft_multi_datasets`: The core set of experiments that benchmark all PEFT methods on microscopy and medical datasets.
-- single_img_training: Experiments where training is conducted on a single image for microscopy, exploring the impact of extremely limited training data.
+- `single_img_training`: Experiments where training is conducted on a single image for microscopy, exploring the impact of extremely limited training data.
-- evaluation: This includes all required scripts to run evaluations with a given checkpoint and dataset
+- `evaluation`: This includes all required scripts to run evaluations with a given checkpoint and dataset

 ## Finetuning Instructions